 - Protect the King– One player is chosen to be the King (or Queen).
 The other players are Knights and must not only battle the other team (by playing Dodgeball, of course) but they must protect their King (or Queen).
 Once the King or Queen gets hit the game is over.

 - Cosmic Dogeball – This variation is regular Dodgeball but with the lights off.
-We use white dodgeballs.
+We use glow-in-the-dark dodgeballs.
 We also replace the lights with blacklights so people can still be seen (especially if they are wearing white).
 This , of course, has to be played inside. you can also have players wear glow necklaces for fun.
 For added effect throw in some DJ lighting and music.

 - Poisonball – This is the way we played Dodgeball as a kids.
 There are no teams.
 The last person standing is the winner.
 All players, except for one, start inside the playing area (a large circle the size of a GaGa pit, half of a basketball court, or some other coned off area).
 One player is outside of the area and begins by trying to hit the players inside the playing area.
 Once a player is hit they join the player(s) on the outside.
 The players on the inside do not get to throw balls, they only get to dodge.
 The last person inside the area is the winner and starts the next game on the outside.